flexed-team/flex-render/README.md

-# Flex Rendere
+# Flex Render

-If u r using linux, you should change `del` in Makefile to `rm`, so it works properly.
+If u r using Linux, you should change `del` in Makefile to `rm`, so it works properly.